esm-tools/pymorize/doc/quickstart.rst

   ➜ pymorize process basic.yaml

-As the tool is working on the task, a lot of logging information is spitted out to the terminal screen.
+As the tool is working on the task, a lot of logging information is printed out to the terminal screen.
 The same information is also written to a log file in ``./logs`` directory.
 There are some useful information to watch out for in the logs.